SAP/spartacus-docs/_pages/dev/styling-and-page-layout/directionality.md

 };
 ```

-The `flipDirection` configuration can be extended to match any non-spartacus icons.
+The `flipDirection` configuration can be extended to match any non-Spartacus icons.

 The flip direction is mapped to an icon CSS class (`flip-at-ltr` and `flip-at-rtl`).
 A CSS flip rule is added for all icons that should be flipped.